Frankenstein by Mary Shelley: A Synopsis and View from the 19th Century

-Mary Wollstonecraft Shelley (1797 – 1851), the British author, is best known for the classic thriller, Frankenstein.
+Mary Wollstonecraft Shelley (1797 – 1851) is the British author, is best known for the 1818 classic, Frankenstein: The Modern Prometheus.
 In the summer of 1814, Mary, at age 17, ran off to Europe with the married poet Percy Bysshe Shelley.

 There she joined his literary circle, which included Lord Byron.
 The events that inspired the creation of the tale took place during the couple’s sojourn in Italy.
 It was published in 1818, when Mary was barely 21 years old.

-You can read in Mary Shelley’s own words how she, a sheltered young woman, came to write one of the most haunting tales of all time.
+You can read in Mary Shelley’s own words how she came to write one of the most haunting tales of all time.